 While 2D drawings are still the deliverables expected in structural design projects, 3D models are gaining more popularity.
-With 3D modeling tools, the engineers can easily import the architect’s plans and use them as a starting point for their work.
+With 3D modeling tools, engineers can easily import the architect’s plans and use them as a starting point for their work.
 Already from this point, they will benefit from using all the tool features and automation capabilities.

-3D models also offer engineers a more attractive and understandable way to show their work to their client.
-If “a picture is worth a thousand words”, 3D models are a lifelike representation of the planned structures, and as such, they provide lots of detail and accurate information.
+3D models also offer engineers a more attractive and understandable way to show their work to their clients.
+If “a picture is worth a thousand words,” 3D models are a lifelike representation of the planned structures, and as such, they provide lots of detail and accurate information.
 This accuracy and clear representation level is the most effective way to communicate the main building idea among the different stakeholders, even as early as at the scheme stage.

 For these reasons, many construction industry actors have learned to appreciate, utilize, and even expect 3D models over the past few years.